etoosamoe/dotfiles/README.md

 Look here:

-- [software.md](software.md) — curated list of applications, brew packages that I use every day (or almost every)
+- [software.md](software.md) — curated list of applications, brew packages that I use every day (or almost every), and some MacOS configuration commands